woman with coccydynia doing yoga stretches

 When all else fails, you may need to speak to a board-certified orthopedic surgeon about receiving a coccygectomy.
 During this minimally invasive procedure, your surgeon will make a tiny incision (< 2 inches) over the coccyx.
 Then, your doctor will remove the cartilage that wraps around and protects the coccyx (known as the periosteum).
 Your surgeon will then remove the entire coccyx, effectively silencing pain.

-This procedure may be necessary for individuals with persistent pain from coccydynia, or individuals who have an underlying spine condition, such as a spinal tumor.
-To find out if you qualify for one of our minimally invasive treatments, contact our spine specialists at NJ Spine & Orthopedic today!
-Our award-winning doctors, like Dr. Douglas Slaughter, specialize coccygectomy and minimally invasive relief options for tailbone pain!
+This procedure may be necessary for individuals with persistent pain from coccydynia or individuals who have an underlying spine condition, such as a spinal tumor.
+To find out if you qualify for one of our minimally invasive treatments, contact our spine specialists at NJ Spine & Orthopedic today at (866) 553-0612 or fill out a contact form!
+Our award-winning doctors, like Dr. Scott Katzman, specialize in coccygectomy and minimally invasive relief options for tailbone pain!

 Related Blog Posts